K&J Online Tools

 From a dictionary: [nē ō dim ē um].
 Or, nee-oh-dim-ee-um.

-The only real trick to pronouncing it correctly is to treat the 'y' as an 'i'.
+'y' as an 'i'.
 It is pronounced as if it were spelled "neodimium".

 29. Are your Neodymium Rare Earth Magnets RoHS compliant?